Stephanevg/PSHTML/docs/Assets/Assets.md

 It is possible to add custom Assets to PSHTML.

 For this, create a folder in the Assets folder located in the PSHTML module root folder.
 In that newly created folder, copy and paste your .Js/.css files in.

+> The assets can be placed in either a `Module`or `Project` location.
+Read the `Location`part further down below to learn more about this.

 To list ones currently available to you, use `Get-PSHTMLAsset`